-If you are one to keep your dating options open.
+If you are one to keep your dating options open, make sure:

-1) Make sure you are emotionally mature enough to be able to effortlessly maintain two relationships and not hurt or cause pain to one person, or cause pain and hurt to yourself.
+1) You are emotionally mature enough to be able to maintain two relationships and not hurt or cause pain to one person, or cause pain and hurt to yourself.

-2) Make sure all or both parties know that you that you are keeping your options open, i) so they do not feel deceived, used or take advantage of and ii) there is no pressure from one party to move things faster than you are willing to go.
+2) All or both parties know that you that you are keeping your options open, one, so that they do not feel deceived, used or take advantage of and two, there is no pressure from one party to move things faster than you are willing to go.